 Our family day trip to Tallgrass National Prairie Preserve

 All told, even with all the stops we made (including one for dinner in Strong City), our trip from Wichita only took nine hours – 11 a.m. to 8 p.m.
 Because our day trip was during the long days of summer, we easily made it home before sunset without feeling rushed at all.

 The rest of the story here is told by our teenager:

 To be completely honest, when I first heard that we would be taking a day trip to the Tallgrass National Prairie Preserve, I was skeptical.
 I thought, “I can see tall grass anywhere in Kansas, and there are bison at the zoo.
 Why is this cool?”.
 When we arrived I realized this was going to be a day trip I would not forget.

-We opted for a bus tour (FREE!) of the preserve.
-The Tallgrass National Park offers bus tours of the land.
-Or you can choose to do a little Kansas hiking.
+We opted for a bus tour of the preserve.
+(Note: as of 2020, bus tours are canceled until further notice.)
+The Tallgrass National Park previously offered bus tours of the land, but until they’re back you can do a little Kansas hiking.
 (Mom’s note: It would actually be a lot of Kansas hiking; the preserve is huge and the trail system stretches all through it.
 I think I read somewhere that it has 40 miles of trails.)